opensource-observer/oso/docs/docs/contribute/connect-data.md

   - All of our code has been tested on this version.
 Previous versions may work but this isn't suggested.
 - [Poetry](https://python-poetry.org/)
-  - We use this for managing dependencies of our python projects.
+  - We use this for managing dependencies of our Python projects.
 - CloudQuery CLI
   - [Linux](https://docs.cloudquery.io/docs/quickstart/linux)
   - [macOS](https://docs.cloudquery.io/docs/quickstart/macOS)